 In February 2020, Governor Inslee declared a state of emergency in response to the spread of a deadly new virus.
 In the weeks following the declaration, precautionary measures to slow the spread of the virus were ordered.
 These measures included closing schools, canceling public events, limiting gathering size, and requiring people to stay home unless they were leaving for an essential function.
-On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the 2019-20 school year.
+On April 6, 2020, the Governor closed all public and private K-12 school buildings throughout the remainder of the 2019-

+20 school year.
 The school district, however, continued to operate, educating students using continuous learning models.

-Many of the precautionary measures put in place during the 2019-20 school year remain in effect and are affecting the district for the 2020-21 school year in new ways.
+Many of the precautionary measures put in place during the 2019-20 school year remained in effect and affected the district for the 2021-22 school year in new ways.

-The district is using a hybrid learning model to begin the 2020-21 school year.
-Three learning options available for students: fully remote, fully in-person, and a blended option consisting of two days per week on campus and remote learning on the remaining days.

-The district has experienced an enrollment decrease of approximately 8% beginning in the 2020-21 school year.
+After using a hybrid learning model to begin the 2020-21 school year, the district was able to return to inperson learning in 2021-22.
+However, the District's enrollment continues to be approximately 5% less in the 2021-22 school year as compared to pre-pandemic numbers.
 The district has reduced staff through attrition and put other programs on hold in response to declining enrollment and revenue.

-The district has experienced an unanticipated increase in unemployment compensation costs due to rate increases from the Employment Security Department.
+The district also experienced an unanticipated increase in unemployment compensation costs due to rate increases from the Employment Security Department.
 The district belongs to an unemployment pool offered through ESD 171 and was able to offset some of the rate increase through a rate reduction in the worker's compensation pool.
-Net costs are expected to increase \$190,000 during the 2020-21 school year.